joheras/CLoDSA/java_wizard/README.md

-# Java application
+# Java wizard

 A wizard to create the configuration file.
 It can also be employed to execute different options of the library.

 ## Installation

-In order to install this wizard, you need to download the jar file and the two json files.
+In order to install this wizard, you need to install the clodsa library.
+Afterwards, download the jar file and the two json files.
 It is necessary to install previously [Java](https://www.java.com/) in your computer.

-If you want to run the Python library from this wizard, you need to install the library and configure the path in the python_config.json file.
+If you want to run the Python library from this wizard, you need to install the library and configure the virtualenv in the python_config.json file.

 ## Use